stianloader/Micromixin/README.md

 This project is available at https://stianloader.org/maven/ with following coordinates:
  - groupid: org.stianloader
+ - artifactid:
+  - micromixin-transformer
+  - or micromixin-runtime
- - artifactid: micromixin-transformer / micromixin-runtime / micromixin-annotations
+  - or micromixin-annotations

  Available versions are listed under https://stianloader.org/maven/org/stianloader/micromixin-runtime/